 “Duplicate content on a site is not grounds for action on that site unless it appears that the intent of the duplicate content is to be deceptive and manipulate search engine results”

 Michiel has some great tips for discovering duplicate content on your site in his DIY Duplicate content check and for what to do if someone copies your content.
-Google’s documentation is also a goldmine for working with duplicate content.
+Google’s documentation is also a goldmine if you’re working with this type of content.

 Your duplicate content might classify as copied content if you use an existing text and rehash it quickly to reuse it on your site.
 It doesn’t matter if you give it a little spin or put in a few keywords, this behavior is not acceptable.
 Throw in a couple of thin content pages — pages that have little to no quality content — and you’re in dangerous territory.
 Site quality is an issue and these tactics can bring serious harm to your site.
 Remember Panda?